- Where can I download camp information sheets?

 Does my camper need a physical?

 All campers are required to have written physician clearance proclaiming them fit for camp participation.
 The Pre-Activity Clearance Form may be found in the medical forms packet at http://www.longhornbasketballcamp.com/medical-forms/.
-The physical examination must have been completed within the last 14 months from the first day of camp.
-If your physician has documented the health information on another form (school physical), a copy of this form will suffice if dated within a year of the first day of camp.
+If your physician has documented the health information on another form (school physical), a copy of this form will suffice if dated within 14 months of the first day of camp.

 May I bring the forms to camp?